pojntfx/notes/src/2019/02/categorical-thinking.md

 ![Standard Framework Site Landing](./assets/foundation-standard-framework-site-landing.webp)

 The Futurist's Approach to System Design.
+It's handle is `standardframework` which may be abbreviated as `SDFW`.

 - [Site](https://standardframework.io)
 - [Code](https://code.standardframework.io)